 One easy way to invest in mobile home parks is through local realtors and the MLS.
 Some realtors in your area may know of properties that aren’t yet listed or are expired listings.

 You can also do some research and reach out to local park owners yourself.
 Send letters asking owners to contact you if they are looking to sell, or speak to local bank managers.
-Bankers know who has a park for sale or who might be looking to retire and sell their park.
-Establish a relationship that could then lend itself to future funding.

 For a full list of listings platforms that can point you to mobile home parks for sale, read our full guide here.